The-Marcy-Lab-School/marcy-curriculum-docs/mod-x-ds-a/4-singly-doubly-linked-lists.md

 Return the data of the removed node: Finally, return the data of the removed node (which was the tail of the list).

-### Doubly Linked list
+## Doubly Linked List

-A doubly Linked list contains both a link to the next node and a link to the previous node.
+A doubly linked list contains both a link to the next node and a link to the previous node.
 This means that it can be traversed in both directions, but takes up more space in memory.

 ```js
 class Node {